jamesmunns/teensy3-rs/README.md

 ## Getting Started
 This crate is meant to be used with template project [teensy3-rs-demo](https://github.com/tolvanea/teensy3-rs-demo).
 Cross compiling is pain, so please use that template.
-It uses [cross](https://github.com/rust-embedded/cross) and runs cross-compilation in docker container, so correct all toolchain dependencies and libraries are automatically fetched.
+It uses [Cross](https://github.com/rust-embedded/cross) and therefore runs cross-compilation in docker container, so all toolchain dependencies and libraries are automatically fetched.
 It *just works*.

 If you plan not to use that template, then be prepared to fight against c/c++ code compilation and binding generation.
 You should at least copy template's linker configurations from `.cargo/config`.
-The build script assumes that c standard libraries are found from conventional paths of linux environment.
+The build script of this project assumes that c standard libraries are found from conventional paths of linux environment.
 Without the docker environment, you probably need to configure all library paths manually in `build.rs`.
-Also, library paths varies between different versions.
+Also note that names of library paths varies between different versions.

 ## Package layout
 * `teensy3-sys` - This crate contains the C/C++ code and the Rust bindings against them.
 All items are generally unsafe, and not idiomatic rust. `teensy3-sys` is re-exported as `teensy3::bindings`.